 An alternative solution is to give your parents some financial relief to help them with the down payment.
 In this case, your parents will be the sole owners of the house, and your credit score will not be affected in any way.
 Moreover, your parents will have an easier time paying off the debt since a larger down payment usually means smaller monthly payments.

 Your down payment gift for your parents must be properly documented to ensure that everything is according to the law.
 This may carry long-term tax implications depending on the amount of money you gift.
 As of now, the rates of gift tax range from 18% to 40%, and the giver generally pays the tax.
 However, you may be exempt from paying if you do not go beyond a limit.
-In 2022, you might give up to $16,000 to someone in a tax year and not have to file a gift tax return.
+In 2022 for example, you might have given up to $16,000 to someone in a tax year and not have to file a gift tax return.
 Note that the limit is for each recipient.
 That means you can give each parent $16,000.

 Furthermore, you have to give your parents money far in advance.
 A large deposit in your parents’ bank account might flag the suspicion of the lenders.
-They might think it represents borrowed money that your parents have to pay back, which will affect their ability to pay off the mortgage.
+They might think it represents borrowed money that your parents have to pay back.
+Therefore that would affect their ability to pay off the mortgage.
 But if you gift the money earlier, the deposit will not show when the lenders ask for the most recent bank statements.

 Becoming Your Parents’ Landlord

 If your parents cannot qualify for a mortgage on their own or would rather not go through the loan application and approval process, you could buy the house yourself and rent it to them.
-This is quite a tempting option since it brings the benefits of being an investment property owner, including tax deductions such as mortgage interest, property taxes, maintenance costs, and depreciation expenses.
+This is quite a tempting option since it brings the benefits of being an investment property owner.
+It includes tax deductions such as mortgage interest, property taxes, maintenance costs, and depreciation expenses.

 In Conclusion